-Recently, some core changes & tweaks were introduced to the linux architecture & Kernel itself.
+Recently, some core changes & tweaks were introduced to the Linux architecture & Kernel itself.
 This article gives an introduction to some of them.
-Although this focuses on Kali Linux, people using other linux versions also can use this.
-Theses updates are there since 2014 but, being put to use now only as there are some major changes on the way how the linux system works.
+Although this focuses on Kali Linux, people using other Linux versions also can use this.
+These updates are there since 2014 but, are being put to use now only as there are some major changes on the way how the linux system works.

 Here in this article, 3 core level changes are discussed.

 Systemd is an abbreviation for System Management Deamon.
 It replaces the init process which was the parent of all processes of a unix system in older versions.
 Systemd starts processes in parallel as compared with init in older versions which starts serially.
 This was designed to overcome many limitations of init like kernel panic.
 Also, the intension was to make things clean as possible.
 As a result, systemd starts much faster than init.
 Also there is a new logging system called journald which is described later in this article.

 Pratically, the core change is the run levels have been replaced by targets.
 Also all objects are categorized as targets, sockets, & services.
 Starting a runlevel is ideologically changed into reaching a target.